Most Recent Posts:

 Here They Go Again!

-A plan for a $100m Gold Coast Cableway, which will reportedly stretch along a 9km track through National Park from near Neranwood, west of Mudgeeraba to Springbrook has been announced by sitting Member of Parliament Ray Stevens.
+A plan for a $170m Gold Coast Cableway, which will reportedly stretch along a 9km track through National Park from near Neranwood, west of Mudgeeraba to Springbrook is in the news again .

 A cableway?
 Again?
 How many times will this come up?
 How many times does a community have to say NO?
 How many times do the reasons why a cableway to Springbrook in Queensland, Australia should never be constructed have to be explained?
 It is not as though the sensitive environmental circumstances have changed with time.
 Indeed, it might be that matters have all become much more critical than some years ago.

 The broad and specific impacts of a cableway on Springbrook have all been spelled out previously with the failed 1998 Naturelink Proposal.
 This proposal was refused by the State Government.

 It has been reported that proposed cableway to Springbrook, plans to deliver 2000 people a day to a fragile World Heritage region.
 Depositing 800,000 visitors a year at the head of the Gold Coast water supply catchment.

 The Gondwana Rainforests of Australia is already of significant concern.
 How much more pressure can it withstand?

 Springbrook’s significance is underscored by its size.
 Whilst it is a place of natural beauty, it’s important to recognise that the Springbrook region is listed for its biodiversity, not for its beautiful landscapes, vistas and views, or ‘tourist’ potential.
 There are few other places in the world that are listed for their unparalleled biodiversity with such a small footprint.